rmw362/CS496-Project-EchoGANhance/README.md

  ![image](https://user-images.githubusercontent.com/65331476/121424591-1a815580-c937-11eb-9223-4e761d9b0c2c.png)

  The discriminators in a cycleGAN enforce global realism of each domain transformation, however, local irregularities are not accounted for as the discriminator only provides a prediction of “real” or “fake” on the image as a whole.
 FCNN discriminators like the UNetGAN can enforce local and global realism simultaneously.
+Moreover, we used multitask learning to help resolve the problem of feature hallucination, including additional labels for clinically meaningful anatomic assessments such as left and right atrial enlargement, right and left ventricular size, and presence of left ventricular hypertrophy.

 ### PatchGAN - settling for an alternative

 ![image](https://user-images.githubusercontent.com/65331476/121423640-1acd2100-c936-11eb-8036-755aec489118.png)

+70X70 Patch-based discriminator was used as the discriminator 5 convolutional blocks, predictions on image patches rather than the whole image.
+Used MSE (essentially L2 distance), and loss weighted by half to slow down updates to discriminator.

 ### Code to generate the patchGAN discriminator: (borrowed heavily from Jason Brownlee's [MachineLearningMastery](https://machinelearningmastery.com/cyclegan-tutorial-with-keras/)